atulkamble/azure-monitor/README.md

-Awesome—here’s a production-ready **README.md** you can drop straight into your repo.
-It uses **Azure Monitor Agent (AMA)** (modern, supported) and covers VM onboarding, a reusable **Data Collection Rule (DCR)**, alerting (metrics + logs), verification KQL, and optional PaaS diagnostics.
-I’ve included copy-paste blocks and variables so you can run end-to-end quickly.

----

 # Azure Monitor with AMA — VM + DCR + Alerts

 End-to-end setup to collect **metrics & logs** from Azure VMs into **Log Analytics**, visualize with KQL, and trigger **alerts**.
 Uses the **Azure Monitor Agent (AMA)** and **Data Collection Rules (DCR)**.